naveengidha/stocks/README.md

 ## To do list:
 * find high or above normal volumes for a stock that hasn't seen much % change yet
+  * can edit the report being saved (add 5 day total volume, % change, etc. and compare accordingly)

 ## Obtaining and managing data: